Feldenkrais holistic learning through movement

 - want to feel more flow and flexibility in your everyday life

-- know that you have an inner world of possibilities but some thoughts and emotions keep getting in the way of acting accordingly
+- know that you have an inner world of possibilities but some thoughts and emotions keep getting in the way of accessing them

 Are you ready to feel how you want to feel?